cristianbote/goober/README.md

 The difference between calling `css` directly and wrapping into a function is the timing of its execution.
 The former is when the component(file) is imported, the latter is when it is actually rendered.

-If you use `extractCSS` for SSR, you may prefer to use the latter or `styled` api to avoid inconsistent results.
+If you use `extractCSS` for SSR, you may prefer to use the latter, or the `styled` API to avoid inconsistent results.

 ### `targets`